ned14/HouseBuild/surveys_maps_docs/Notes on lifecycle carbon equivalent emissions.md

 - 2 metric tonnes for the lithium batteries.
 - 2.5 metric tonnes for the hybrid inverter.
 - 12.2 metric tonnes for the solar panels.
+- ? for the steel girders pinning the insides together.
 - ? for the thermal store.
 - ? for heavy lorry transport of all the above.